mj-will/gw-smc/docs/data_release.md

 The results and data are available in a separate [Zenodo record]().
 We recommend downloading this using the scripts provided in the `data_release` directory the code data release.

+### Structure

+The data release is divided into three parts:

+- Core results (`gw_smc_data_release_core`): this contains the only data necessary to reproduce the figures and tables in the paper
+- Additional results (`gw_smc_data_release_additional_results`): this contains additional results that are not needed to reproduce the figures.
+These include the `bilby` result file for each analysis which contain the posterior samples, run statistics and log-evidence,
+- Data (`gw_smc_data_release_data`): this includes the data files for the binary black hole analyses

 ### Downloading the data release

 ```{note}